 Q: Tell us about your bento art career.

 I modestly began making bento about 2 years ago.
-I didn't even realize that that my passion for bento art had been gradually escalating over that period of time.
+I didn't even realize that my passion for bento art had been gradually escalating over that period of time.

 In the summer in 2013, my bento art was selected to be shown on an NHK TV program called sarameshi サラメシ.
 I held my bento art exhibition in the fall of that same year.
 I also published a book with a collection of my bento pieces that came out shortly before my exhibition.